mickfuzz/phd4/_posts/2021-12-21-project-and-design-approaches.md

 <!-- Based on this blog post.
 https://www.ictineducation.org/home-page/2013/10/9/9-challenges-of-project-based-learning.html -->

-### Time factors - sustaining the effort

-Central to both iterative design approaches and PBL is the idea of coming back to failed experiments, learning from revising them, and reflecting on that process.
-This takes time.
-In research surrounding barriers to PBL in schools, teacher commonly cite time restrictions due to curriculum pressures.
+**Sustaining the effort - Time challenges**: In research surrounding barriers to undertaking projects in schools, teacher commonly cite time restrictions due to curriculum pressures.
 Resnick suggests that were possible double lessons are helpful for hands on work and to allow the design process some time to unfold.
 He also advocates for whole terms devoted to undertaking a project, thus letting pupils return to tweak and improve trickier coding and design challenges.
-While this may not be possible in year groups more focused on upcoming exams, it but may be possible in some situations especially in KS2.

-For example, cross-curricular projects may free up more time by linking.
+In addition cross-curricular projects may free up more time by linking.
 For example linking computing project with maths as a subject by asking students to create a game that taught maths concepts.
 Thus deepening their learning of a particular area of the maths curriculum.

-### Resource allocation

-Resources can be expensive and tricky to co-ordinate and maintain.

-### The Challenge of Authenticity

-The process of making projects relevant, authentic and therefore motivating in school is not simple.
-We have already met
+**The Challenge of Authenticity**: The process of making projects relevant, authentic and therefore motivating in school is not simple.
+Any way of linking projects to real issues beyond the classroom is useful.
+Here are some tactics you may be able to use.

+- Can your draw on community members to set a local challenge?

-Other members of staff in other subject areas.
+ - Are there other members of staff in other subject areas to pose a school-based problem - perhaps a pastoral or a cross-curriculum issue?

-A School-based problem, bring in the head or

-A community problem - you can draw on local personalities, use videos of them?
+ - Can you establish any links with industry or social enterprises to set an authentic challenge?

-An industry problem draw on experts, have one visit. they don't need to be there for the full
+If you draw on experts, staff of community members the they don't need to be there for the full term of the project you can use visits or video calls at the start and end of the project.

-Any way of making links outside of the classroom is welcom.
 Most importantly be sure to draw on experience of students, pool their experiences and use their ideas to shape possible responses to the challenge in early stages.

-### Highlight the Value of PBL for Inclusion

-As previously highlighted PBL and design-approaches align well with Universal Design for Learning.
-Some tactics that computing teachers can draw on to make their approach more inclusive via project are already used intuitively by teachers.
+**Highlight the Value of PBL for Inclusion**: As previously highlighted PBL and design-approaches align well with Universal Design for Learning.
 As teachers we can highlight importance of creating inclusive classroom environments to our line managers as a way to advocate for allocating time, training and resources for project-based learning.

 <!-- It is reassuring that research supports some of the following popular areas as outlined ;